golang-module/dongle/README.md

 import "gitcode.com/dromara/dongle"
 ```

-Because `dongle` was donated to the [dromara](https://dromara.org/ "dromara") organization, the repository url has changed.
+`dongle` was donated to the [dromara](https://dromara.org/ "dromara") organization, the repository url has changed.
 If the previous repository used was `golang-module/dongle`, please replace the original repository with the new repository in `go.mod`, for example

 ```go
 go mod edit -replace github.com/golang-module/dongle=github.com/dromara/dongle